“Marketing is no longer about the stuff that you make, but about the stories you tell.”— Seth Godin

 I used to teach marketing and selling part-time at a local college.
 I often lectured on the power of storytelling in communications.

+One day, one of my students offered an example to illustrate his understanding of what I was teaching.
+I realized how beautifully his example demonstrated an important point.
 In fact, his point was so well made because he drove it home using the very idea he was illustrating.

-But before I explain it to you, let me put the story in context so you can understand.
+Let me put the story in context so you can understand.